 In the early 2000s, Liverpool John Moores University had an idea.
 What if we were to build the world’s largest completely robotic telescope?

-From the seed of an idea, we have brought astronomy into the classroom – supporting schools to take hundreds of thousands of observations of the cosmos.
+From the seed of an idea, we have brought space into the classroom – supporting schools to take hundreds of thousands of observations of the cosmos.
 Engaging millions of people with space education over the last 15+ years.

 "It provides an opportunity not readily available elsewhere; to take and manipulate unique images that can be subsequently used to better understand the universe.”